bast/software-development-toolbox/doc/pre-study.rst

 least one compiled language in case you have never used one (we recommend C or C++ or Fortran).

-The reason for this is that we will teach programming languages but we will teach tools and work-lows for an efficient collaborative programming.
+The reason for this is that we will not teach programming languages but we will teach tools and work-flows for an efficient collaborative programming.
 We believe that developers who use compiled languages can benefit from interpreted languages and vice versa.